$0 South Australia Foster Care Quick-Start Checklist

 What happens after authorisation?

-Once authorised, you remain under annual or biannual review.
+Once authorised, you remain under periodic review, usually every one to two years.
 Your Carer Agreement can be renewed, expanded (e.g., to include a higher age range), or varied.
 If your household circumstances change significantly, you must notify your agency.

 South Australian carers are mandated notifiers under Section 31 of the Safety Act.
-If you form a reasonable suspicion that a child is at risk — in the course of your fostering role — you are legally required to report this via the Child Abuse Report Line (CARL), regardless of who the child is.
+If, in the course of your fostering role, you suspect on reasonable grounds that a child is at risk, you are legally required to report this via the Child Abuse Report Line (CARL), regardless of who the child is.

 If you want a complete, consolidated guide to the full SA foster care process — including how to prepare for assessment, what the DHS screening actually reviews, and how to navigate the DCP-NGO relationship — the South Australia Foster Care Guide covers the entire journey in one place.